jillianmaher/jillianmaher/README.md

 ![Mrs. Maher, coding, creating, collaborating](you.gif)

 ## Hello Everyone
 I am a CS Enthusiast from KY.
 I am excited to bring CS to all my students, old and new.
-I hope you unjoy exploring with me!
+I hope you enjoy exploring with me!

 ## Languages
+I teach a variety of CS courses.
 These courses focus on:
 - HTML/CSS/Javascript
 - Python
 - Java